Long Baseline Observations of the HD100546 Protoplanetary Disk with ALMA: Introduction

-In \citet{Perez2015}, we show that a CPD embedded in a circumstellar disk produces distinct kinematical signatures, detectable in CO velocity maps when probed at high resolution and sensitivity.
-One of the predicted characteristics of a CPD is a kink or wiggle in the iso-velocity contours of CO emission in the vicinity of the CPD. \citet{Pinte2018} observed such a kink in iso-velocity maps of HD\,163296, identifying the presence of a giant planet at 260~au.
+In \citet{Perez2015}, we show that a giant planet embedded in a circumstellar disk produces distinct kinematical signatures, detectable in CO velocity maps when probed at high resolution and sensitivity.
+One of the predicted characteristics of a massive planet is a wiggle or kink in the iso-velocity contours of CO emission in the vicinity of the planet.
+The terms {\em twist} \citep{Perez2015}, {\em kink} \citep{Pinte2018} and {\em wiggle} \citep*{Perez2018} have all been used to refer to a kinematic deviation associated with an embedded planet.
+In this work, we opt for the word {\em wiggle}. \citet{Pinte2018} observed such a wiggle in iso-velocity maps of HD\,163296, identifying the presence of a giant planet at 260~au. \citet{Teague2018}, using azimuthally-averaged kinematic information, measured the pressure profile of a gap that is consistent with a planet opening mechanism.
+Recently, \citet{Pinte2019} also found a wiggle coincident with the gap in the continuum map of HD\,97048.

-In this Letter, we present 1.3 mm observations of HD\,100546 at $\leq$2 au resolution (Section \ref{sec:obs}).
-Inside the gap, a point source of continuum emission is detected at 6$\sigma$ (Section \ref{sec:detection}).
-The gas kinematics in the vicinity of this point source bears similarities with those expected for circumplanetary material around an accreting giant.
-Infrared observations (Section \ref{sec:sam}) rule out the presence of stellar companions inside the gap.
-A second kinematic detection outside the continuum ring is presented in Section \ref{sec:kinematics} and in a companion Letter \citep{Casassus2019}.
-The nature of the continuum point source, as well as the kinematic signatures present in HD\,100546, are discussed in Section \ref{sec:discussion}.
+In this Letter, we present 1.3 mm observations of HD\,100546 at $\lesssim$2 au resolution in continuum and $\lesssim$8 au resolution in the CO(2--1) isotopologues molecular lines (Section~\ref{sec:obs}).
+We describe the substructures observed in the continuum in Sec.\,\ref{sec:continuum}.
+The $^{12}$CO gas moment maps are described in Sec.\,\ref{sec:kinematics}.
+A kinematic wiggle coincident with the continuum ring is presented in Sec.\,\ref{sec:wiggle}.
+The deviations from the azimuthally symmetric flow are quantified and discussed in a companion Letter \citep{Casassus2019}.
+The velocity perturbations where the wiggle is more pronounced show similarities with those expected for an accreting giant.
+New infrared observations, presented in Sec.\,\ref{sec:sam}, rule out the presence of stellar companions inside the dust gap.
+A discussion of the nature of the kinematic detection and the puzzling association with the bright continuum ring is presented in Section \ref{sec:discussion}.
+Throughout this Letter, we assume a distance of 110.0$\pm$0.6~pc to HD\,100546 \citep[][]{Gaia2018}.